goodwin-sam/job-visualizer/README.md

 1. Launch the application
 2. Use the file selection button to choose one or more Excel files (`.xlsx` or `.xls`)
-3. Select an output directory for processed data
+3. Select an output directory for a sqlite database with processed data
 4. Click "Start Application" to begin processing
-5. Once processing is complete, you'll see the main interface with job data
+5. Once processing is complete, you'll see the main interface with filtering options, full or filtered job list, and selected job details
 6. Use the filtering options to search and filter jobs by:
    - Keywords
    - Location